 I tidied up the roof edges with small lolly sticks attached with superglue.

 To stop rainwater leaking in at the edges.
 Real roofsmiths fill the gaps with lead strips.
 I had *ahem* a few gaps so used tin foil to achieve the same result.
-It’s a subtle detail but ever little helps.
+It’s a subtle detail but every little helps.

 With that.
 I stuck the main roof on with titebond and left the whole thing to dry overnight again ready for painting.